oitee/oitee.github.io/_posts/2021-08-05-memoization.md

 ---
 layout: post
-title: Memoization
+title: Memoization by Way of Functional Programming
-tags: programming
+tags: conceptual
 ---

-In this post, I explore the concept of memoization and show how it can be a useful technique when dealing with functions that need to be called multiple times in a program.
+In this post, I explore the concept of memoization and show how it can be a useful technique when dealing with computationally intensive functions that need to be called multiple times in a program.

 ## What is Memoization?

-It is an optimisation technique to store the return values of previous function calls.
-This technique builds a dictionary of the values returned by a particular function each time it is called.
+It is an optimisation technique to store the return values of previous calls to the same function.
+This technique remembers previous values returned by building a dictionary of the values returned by a particular function each time it is called.
 When the same function is called with the same argument(s) more than once, the function simply relies on the dictionary (called a 'memo'), and returns the corresponding value stored from the previous call, instead of executing the function for a second time.
-Memoisation can be very useful when calling the same function multiple times slows down the program.
+Memoization can be very useful when calling the same function multiple times slows down the program.

 #### Memoizing a one-argument function